rpcapd-linux/rpcapd-linux/README.md

 This is a fork of rpcapd modified to compile and work in Linux.

 It is still quite messy and may not compile or work.
-Also contains a memory leak when client (Wireshark) is requesting available interfaces.

 ## Building
 This fork ships with a patched libpcap version found in WinPcap library.